syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/treeview/how-to/restrict-the-drag-and-drop-for-particular-tree-nodes.md

 ---
 layout: post
 title: Restrict The Drag And Drop For Particular Tree Nodes in ##Platform_Name## Treeview Component
-description: Learn here all about Restrict The Drag And Drop For Particular Tree Nodes in Syncfusion ##Platform_Name## Treeview component and more.
+description: Learn here all about Restrict The Drag And Drop For Particular Tree Nodes in Syncfusion ##Platform_Name## Treeview component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: Restrict The Drag And Drop For Particular Tree Nodes
 publishingplatform: ##Platform_Name##